 Where can I get five-fraction SABR?

-We offer this advanced treatment at our centres in Bristol, Birmingham, Nottingham, Maidstone, Cambridge, Chelmsford, Elstree, London and Oxford.
+We offer this advanced treatment at our centres in Bristol, Birmingham, Cambridge, Chelmsford, Elstree, London, Maidstone, Nottingham, Oxford, Portsmouth, Southampton and Windsor.
 Contact us today to find out if five-fraction SABR is right for you.

 What does SABR involve?

 Your treatment will involve an initial appointment with your consultant, who has the appropriate experience, either in person or via a secure video consultation.
 You’ll then need to attend one of our SABR centres for a radiotherapy planning scan, which is used to plan the treatment delivery.

 You may be required to have a rectal spacer inserted to help protect the surrounding healthy tissue and reduce side effects from prostate radiotherapy.
 You may also need to have fiducial markers inserted during the same one-off insertion procedure.
 These are tiny gold markers, the size of a grain of rice, that show up clearly on your planning scans, helping your consultant deliver your radiotherapy with greater accuracy.

 This treatment is for men with localised prostate cancer that is low- or intermediate-risk and if your cancer hasn’t spread to other nearby tissues or organs, such as the bladder or pelvic wall, or anywhere else in your body.